Is It Important to Get Only One Possibility While Solving Puzzles?

 Test Your Creative Thinking with the Picture Puzzle

 Try to be creative and come up with as many different answers to this puzzle as possible.
 I have come up with 5 different answers and logical conclusions to solve this puzzle.
-Let's see many of the different perspectives you can think out?
+Let's see many of the different perspectives you can think of?

 Find the Odd One Out?
 2 3 6 7 5 8 9